21 Fireplace Wall Decor Ideas That Make Any Room Feel Luxe

 Driftwood Mantel, Soft Neutrals

-A chunky driftwood mantel instantly makes the fireplace feel like a found treasure, not a catalog piece.
-I love how the bleached, weathered grain brings in that beachy, sun-dried texture without going full coastal theme.
-Keep the styling quiet and sculptural: a matte ceramic vase with dried stems, a couple of taper holders, maybe one low bowl.
+You can keep the styling quiet here, so maybe a matte ceramic vase with dried stems, a couple of taper holders, and maybe one low bowl.
 The magic is the contrast, rugged wood against crisp white walls and a clean firebox.
-Finish it with a pale stone hearth ledge and a few stacked books to make the whole wall feel grounded but airy.

 Moody Black Walls with a Crisp White Mantel

-There’s something so dramatic about pairing an ornate white mantel against deep black walls, and I’m completely sold on the look.
-The contrast makes the carved columns and detailing on the fireplace surround pop like a sculpture in a gallery.
-I love how the round brass-rimmed mirror anchors everything above, while the checkered tile hearth adds that playful, slightly retro edge.
+I really like the round brass-rimmed mirror anchoring everything above, while the checkered tile hearth adds that playful, slightly retro edge.
 Styling-wise, mixing in pampas grass, dried botanicals, brass candlesticks, and a couple of seashells keeps it from feeling too serious.
-If you’ve got a small wood burner tucked inside, even better.
-It’s bold, a little theatrical, and feels collected rather than designed.

 Layer Art Above Your Mantel

 I hung a large textured art piece above my fireplace last year, and it completely changed how the whole wall felt.
 The dark, linear artwork in this setup creates such a strong vertical line that draws your eye up, making the ceiling feel taller than it actually is.
-What I love here is how the art echoes the natural wood tones without matching them exactly.
-The black marble surround and the darker artwork create this moody, sophisticated vibe that feels like a mountain lodge but elevated.
-Those woven pendant shades on the mantel add another texture layer without competing with the art.
-The trick is choosing something with enough visual weight to balance the fireplace below, but not so busy that it fights for attention when the fire is going.

 Layered Gallery Wall Charm